ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/August 27th.md

 Is this the best approach?
 Probably not.
 Irrespective of that, ***RRAAAAAAAA***, I rock at this sometimes (and not always).
 I'm glad that's worked out.
 If I think I need to revisit or cut this in the future, I know I can figure out that too.

 I also said I wanted to work on some music today or for now.
 I'll commit this work for now and then work on some music.

+---

+## Music Work Today
+I guess I keep forgetting that I can be writing these devlogs about music as well.
+So, I shall!
+I was experimenting with a little something for Kowi's theme, and I sort of liked it!
+I have more work to do in terms of researching a good Mayan/Aztec-ish sound and how to implement that in the soundscape, but I like the melody I had so far.

+In terms of music work, I've still been ideating with a few tracks I've actually liked.
+I'm testing out the waters in terms of how synthy I want the sound when I'm working with both virtual instruments AND recording my own playing.
+It's been interesting, but I'm getting more to the heart of it now.
+For the concrete world / Kay Pacha (still speaking in terms of Pachas / realms), I want to have concrete / real instruments MORE than synths.
+In either surrounding over/underworlds, I could use more synths and things.

+That SAID, in a lot of Aztec and Mayan mythology, there are many layers to both the heavens/overworld and the underworlds.
+Depending on the layers (which works well with a Metroidvania format :D), I could have varying sounds and all that.

+The tracks I should focus on most are:
+- A track for the village that Achik comes from (Achpakatambo right now)
+- A track for the temple of the sun in that village (TempleOfSun right now)
+- A track for the first dungeon / area you teleport to in the overworld
+- A track for the Capitol

+The main thing about getting the underworld settled with-

+#### Merging Cultures with FishingGame
+OOOOH OOH OOH another thing I've been thinking about is STOPPING BEATING AROUND THE BUSH AND ACTUALLY JUST MAKING THIS THE SAME SOCIETIES AS IN MY 3D FISHING GAME.
+There's not much of a significant difference at this point, they're all cats, and there are two I have in mind taking inspiration from the Inca (Mi'cha) and the Maya (Paal'Ujo).
+So now, Achik is a part of the Mi'cha peoples and Kowi is of the Paal'Ujo.
+Boom baby.
+Merging the cultures is more than this though, I also get to merge the WILDLIFE of the areas too!
+That means, in the underworlds that have Hanan Pacha (earthlike) qualities, I can put water and rivers and MOONLIGHT JELLIES like I have from my fishing game!!! ooga booga me like continuity :)

+I was to say, anyway, that I should probably get the pantheon of gods and whatever more settled so I can declare what "levels" of the underworld certain gods rule over or whatever, and what other areas there are in there.
+Especially, though, **what branches / paths connect them all**.
+That'll come with level design though.

+---

+In any case though, oh BOY am I excited to keep working on this game.
+It just fills me with so much energy when I have cool concepts that come to light and all that.
+How fun!!

+I want to head the the buffet sometime soon because my stomach is grumbling, but if I come back, I want to try and work on the next Skill of my choice.
+In my list [[Achik#^8ec086]], I might do something like the Prayer / Bless next with a Hold interaction.
+That way I can finally discern between the two in ACTUALITY.